cstamas/rrf-demo/README.md

 From these two remote repositories am not interested in anything else.

+Note: the list of allowed groupIds I assembled by "trial and error".
+The two groupIds for explicit dependencies I knew, then tried the build, and observed what other groupId are required.
+The Groovy was "done" in 1 step, while for Atlassian I had 3 iterations.

+Important: the GroupId filter allows "recording" of encountered grouoIds as well, that can be used as starting point as well.

 ## But how?

 The RRF currently have two filter implementations: prefix and groupId.
 To make these filters operate, you